storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-setup.md

 ## Creating a Project

-1. Run the following in a new directory of your choice: `yarn init`
-2. Set up foundry using the following command: `forge init --force`
+1. Run `foundryup` to automatically install the latest stable version of the precompiled binaries: forge, cast, anvil, and chisel
+2. Run the following command in a new directory: `forge init`.
+This will create a `foundry.toml` and example project files in the project root.
+By default, forge init will also initialize a new git repository.
+3. Initialize a new yarn project: `yarn init`.
+Alternatively, you can use `npm init` or `pnpm init`.
-3. Open up your `foundry.toml` file and replace it with this
+4. Open up your `foundry.toml` file and replace it with this

 ```toml foundry.toml
 [profile.default]